 Did you know that there are life changes you can make that may boost your fertility?
 Consider making some of these adjustments:

-- Smoking interferes with both male and female fertility, so if you or your partner smoke, it’s time to quit!
+- Smoking interferes with male and female fertility, so if you or your partner smokes, it’s time to quit!

 - Exercise is another fertility booster.
-Research has shown that physically fit couples conceive more easily (and physically fit mothers have an easier time giving birth).
+Research has shown that physically fit couples conceive more quickly (and physically fit mothers have an easier time giving birth).

 - Eating healthy foods with high nutritional value has also been shown to boost fertility.